dimsmol/ojster/readme.md

 Ojster is "objective javascript templater" - dead simple template engine which translates .ojst templates into javascript classes capable of template content rendering.

+TextMate bundle for Ojster can be found here: https://github.com/4u/Ojster.tmbundle

 ## Key Concepts

 * Templates are JS-based _(similar to EJS)_